domainmod/userguide/docs/data-warehouse.md

 -----
 In order to use the Data Warehouse you first need to add your web server(s).

+!!! note
+    When adding your server you will be asked for either an API Token or a Remote Access Key/Hash, which can be found in your WHM (see below).
+The Remote Access Key/Hash will be getting removed from WHM in version 68 though, so if your WHM already supports the API Token that's what you should use.

 **Adding A Web Server**

 1. Click on **Data Warehouse** on the main menu.